6—About being a gay Mormon Fundamentalist

 Fran: Can a woman marry more than one man?

-Me: I don’t mind if a woman wants more than one husband.
+Me: It’s not a competition.
+I don’t mind if a woman wants more than one husband.
 Would you have more than one husband?
 I mean, I’ve never met a woman who would want more than one!
 Married women always tell me one is more than enough.
 I don’t think many polygamists care what people want to do.
 But in Mormon doctrine this is not the way it works.

-Plural marriage forces people to sacrifice, to learn patience, stewardship and other god-like attributes that will enable them to reach their god-like potential.
+Plural marriage forces people to sacrifice, to learn god-like attributes that will enable them to reach their god-like potential.

 Fran: Would you like more than one gay husband?